joonarafael/ohte/README.md

 **PROBLEM A**: *The Poetry configuration is invalid: Additional properties are not allowed ('group' was unexpected)*

-**SOLUTION A**: Manually edit the `pyproject.toml` at `./flaggame/pyproject.toml` by moving all "dev dependencies" to the regular group.
+**SOLUTION A**: Manually edit the `pyproject.toml` at `./flaggame/pyproject.toml` by moving all developer dependencies to the "regular" group.
 You may also just remove them altogether if you don't need developer dependencies (e.g. pylint and pytest).

 **PROBLEM B**: *The lock file is not compatible with the current version of Poetry.
 Upgrade Poetry to be able to read the lock file or, alternatively, regenerate the lock file with the `poetry lock` command.*